dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   The fees will depend on the complexity of your personal circumstances and the advice required to meet your objectives.

-  * The minimum fee charged for scaled or single issue advice is AUD 750, inclusive of GST.
+  * The minimum fee charged for scaled or single issue advice is AUD 880, inclusive of GST.

-  * The minimum comprehensive advice fee is AUD 3,300, inclusive of GST.
+  * The minimum comprehensive advice fee is AUD 3,600, inclusive of GST.

-  * The maximum comprehensive advice fee is AUD 11,000, inclusive of GST.
+  * The maximum comprehensive advice fee is AUD 13,200, inclusive of GST.

-  For example, complex advice that contains multiple goals, strategies and/or tax structures such as Self Managed Superannuation Funds, Family Trusts and Companies are likely to be charged closer to the maximum fee.
+  For example, complex advice that contains multiple objectives, strategies and/or tax structures such as Self Managed Superannuation Funds, Family Trusts and Companies are likely to be charged closer to the maximum fee.

   </td>